Accession of Bosnia and Herzegovina to the European Union: Membership application

 On 15 December 2022, the European Council officially granted candidacy status to Bosnia and Herzegovina.

 Chronology of Relations with the European Union

 Negotiations

 Negotiation talks have not yet started.
 However, the European Commission has given an opinion on the status of various reforms since 2019.

+The 2023 enlargement package report was released by the European Commission on 8 November 2023, including updates on Bosnia' acquis alignment and a recommendation for the Council to open accession negotiations once certain conditions were met.